 Mandala is the best-kept secret for bird watchers.
 Actually, serious birders know about it already, while no one else has even heard of it.
 It is a secluded high altitude spot around 25 KMs from Dirang with a lodge frequented by hardened birders and photographers.
 A Buddhist monument with 108 Manes have been built here too, which draws many visitors.

 Thembang is a traditional village centered around a fortress (Thembang Dzong).
 It is an ancient village with centuries-old structures and a great place to experience Monpa history and culture.

 Shergaon is a small diversion from Bomdila.
 It is a region dominated by the Buddhist Sherdukpen people.
 It was lesser-known until recently but it is beginning to grow its tourism of late.
 You can stay at the local homestay and experience the rustic charm and walk along the fruit orchards experiencing yet another exotic culture.
+The local Gompa as well as the Choskorong waterfall are worth visiting too.
 Nearby Morshing is a Monpa village higher up and from there you can drive or hike to Lagayla Gompa, yet another historical monastery with many stories associated with it.

 Sangti Valley is a short diversion from Dirang.
 It is a beautiful secluded valley inhabited by the Monpas that is slowly beginning to get famous.
 During spring, these meadows get covered with colourful orchids and wildflowers.

 Trekking in Tawang

 There are many trek routes all over these mountains although not all have been properly explored.
 The most important long trek here is the Bailey’s Trail, which starts from somewhere near Thembang and ends near Mago, near the border.
 A lot of small hikes are possible, especially in the lower hills of West Kameng.
 I recently did a short hike around Dirang Valley and it was delightful.
 So, the potential of this field here needs to be explored.